 Researching Individual Native Americans at the National Archives at Atlanta").

 See also NARA's main page on researching Native Americans.

 Self-service microfilm readers and reader-printers are available without appointment.
 A 2-hour limit is imposed when researchers are waiting.

 NARA's Online Microfilm Catalog allows researchers to determine the microfilm publications held by the San Bruno facility.

-Use the Archival Research Catalog (ARC) to search for records in San Bruno
+Use the online catalog to search for records at the National Archives at San Francisco.

 Chinese Immigration and Chinese in the United States: Records in the Regional Archives of the National Archives and Records Administration, RIP 99, 1996.
 Selected information pertains to records at the San Francisco facility.